Best Material To Use Around Pool

 You may have fond memories of the pool from your childhood.
 We don’t blame you.
 We have many memories ourselves of summers spent sunning and swimming during those long, hot, summer months.
 Do you remember playing tag and Marco Polo?
 We bet you played those games for hours.
 We did.

 One memory that isn’t great, however, is the memory of burning your feet on the hot concrete.
 No one wants that for his or her childhood memory.
 Luckily, if you are in the market for a new pool, you need to know there are great materials out there.
-If you’re looking for a material to use around your pool, here are some suggestions.
+If you’re looking for the best material to use around a pool, here are some suggestions.